acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 **6. Modification of Privacy Protection Policy**

-The Company has the right to amend or modify this Policy from time to time and, in such case, the Company will make a public notice of it through bulletin board of its website (or through individual notice such as written document, fax or e-mail) and obtain consent from the users if required by relevant laws.
+ACIDRAINCITY(https://acidraincity.com) has the right to amend or modify this Policy from time to time and, in such case, the Company will make a public notice of it through bulletin board of its website (or through individual notice such as written document, fax or e-mail) and obtain consent from the users if required by relevant laws.

 **7. Responsible department of Company**

-The Company designates the following department and person in charge of personal information in order to protect personal information of customers and deal with complaints from customers:
+ACIDRAINCITY(https://acidraincity.com) designates the following department and person in charge of personal information in order to protect personal information of customers and deal with complaints from customers:

 - Department responsible for privacy protection and customer service :